 In 1993, Sanoussi Diakite from Senegal, a professor of mechanical engineering, manufactured a husking machine that produces 5 kg of fonio in 8 minutes.
 Before this invention, it took about 2 hours to pound 2 kg of fonio.
 It is now possible to produce about 75 kg in 2 hours, thereby increasing the efficiency and productivity by 3,650%.
-This shows the impact and importance of the mechanization of agriculture on agricultural productivity in Africa.
+This shows the impact and importance of the mechanization of agriculture to improve productivity in Africa.

 With financial aid from the American foundation ADF (African Development Foundation), tests were conducted on the ground in Mali, Guinea and Senegal from 1995 to 1997.
 These tests proved successful.

 More than 20 machines are now operational in several Western African countries.
 Sanoussi Diakite has patented his invention with the African Intellectual Property Organization (OAPI) under the following reference number: 9944 OAPI.
 Once an order is placed, Sanoussi Diakite can start manufacturing the fonio husking machine and prices vary depending on the type of model chosen.
 The electrical fonio husking machine costs around €1,219 (800,000 CFA francs) while the thermal husking machine (oil or gasoline) costs about €2,286 (1.5 million CFA francs).